The Cultures of Resistance Scholarships

 Notifications of Results

-Successful candidates will be notified by the end of July.
-If you have not heard from us by the end of July, you should assume that your application was unsuccessful.
+Successful candidates will be notified by end of June.
+If you have not heard from us by the end of June, you should assume that your application was unsuccessful.

 Scholarship Application Procedures